richbrito/QNM_EMD/README.md

-# Quasinormal modes in Einstein-Maxwell-Dilaton
+# Quasinormal modes of weakly charged Einstein-Maxwell-dilaton black holes
 These notebooks contain detailed derivations and calculations of perturbations of black hole solutions in Einstein-Maxwell-Dilaton.